 Obviously, my identity is a driving force behind this initiative.
-I am a woman, French- Moroccan, and Muslim.
+I am a woman, French- Moroccan, European, Berber and Muslim.
 And I regret that the representation of my identity has been twisted by the media.

 Moreover, having traveled extensively in the Arab region for my profession (from Morocco to Qatar via Sudan), I had a chance to meet and interview countless inspiring women and I noticed over the years that they do not always get the media coverage they deserve, let alone a fair one.

-For this reason, I have embarked on a mission to amplify their media visibility through a series of documentaries entitled Women of Influences in the Arab World, which will be filmed in a number of Arab countries.
+For this reason, I have embarked on a mission to amplify their media visibility through a series of documentaries entitled Women of Influence in the Arab World, which will be filmed in a number of Arab countries.